janlammertyn/pseudonyms/making_pseudonyms.md

 n4 <- sample(n3)                  # Randomize the order of the pseudonyms
 ```

-Again, we create a pseudonomyzed data set, as well as a keyfile
+Again, we create a pseudonymized data set, as well as a keyfile

 ``` r
 rng <- dataset[,4:6]      # Make a dataframe containing the research data